cookpad/global-style-guides/css/README.md

 }
 ```

-**Caveat:** Boostrap classes don't follow this standard so we accept some inconsistencies when using those :sweat:
+**Caveat:** Bootstrap classes don't follow this standard so we accept some inconsistencies when using those :sweat:

 ## OOCSS and Modules